On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

 \begin{corollary} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$ of weight $(k,2)$, which is not CAP or endoscopic.
-Then there exists an integer $N$, such that the Serre conductor of $\rho_{\pi,\l}$ divides $N$ for all $\l$. \end{corollary}
+Then there exists an integer $N$ such that, for all primes $\lambda$ of $E$, the Serre conductor of $\rho_\lambda$ divides $N$. \end{corollary}